Before You Fix Your Diet, Fix Your Sleep

 When sleep is poor:

 Sleep also affects stress regulation.
-Poor sleep increases stress hormones and lowers emotional regulation the next day.
-That makes it harder to think clearly, regulate your mood, and make steady food choices.
+When sleep is off, stress hormones stay higher and it’s harder to regulate your mood the next day.
+It becomes harder to think clearly and make steady decisions around food.

-When that happens repeatedly, it can start to feel like you just lack discipline.
+When that keeps happening, it can start to feel like you just lack discipline.
 In reality, your body is under-recovered.

 Late caffeine that lingers longer than people realize